Louie808/Louie808.github.io/projects/java_wc.md

 This was my first project where I worked with others and collaborated to make the code function.
 During the process of this project, we mapped out the general design for the code.
 We made pseudocodes for the essential methods of the code.
 And then as we coded we went to Stack Overflow> and GeeksforGeeks for assistance.

-This wwas a very beneficial project, learning to extrack links from an HTML, using regular expressions to filter through input sequence, performing breadth-first search and depth-first search algorithm, and the use of hashtables and linked lists data structures.
+This was a very beneficial project, learning to extrack links from an HTML, using regular expressions to filter through input sequence, performing breadth-first search and depth-first search algorithm, and the use of hashtables and linked lists data structures.
 This put alot of the material, learned from 211, simultaneously to practice.
 There were some components, such as the graph traversal algorithm, that I am still unsure about and hopefully will be addressed in the ICS 311 course.

 Source: <a href = "https://github.com/Louie808/Java_WebCrawler"><i class="large github icon"></i>Louie808/Java_WebCrawler</a>.